szu-ai/safe-driving-drl/README.md

   <a href="./video/3.mp4"><b>Demo 3 — Curved road, near-zero visibility</b></a>
 </p>

-**Demo 1 — Intersection with NPC cross-traffic.** The ego navigates a busy intersection with NPC vehicles crossing from the left.
+**Video 01: Intersection with NPC cross-traffic.** The ego navigates a busy intersection with NPC vehicles crossing from the left.
 When the traffic light turns red, the agent decelerates well before the stop line — the red-light compliance term rho_t in the safety reward and the TTC-based caution logic inside `_get_min_vehicle_ttc()` both activate.
 Once the intersection clears, the ego re-accelerates smoothly to target speed (18 km/h) with no overshoot, held in check by the throttle and steer rate limiters (±0.06/step, ±0.08/step).

-**Demo 2 — Signalised straight road.** The ego maintains lane centre along a multi-lane straight under active traffic signals and wet-road conditions.
+**Video 02: Signalised straight road.** The ego maintains lane centre along a multi-lane straight under active traffic signals and wet-road conditions.
 The uncertainty gate keeps policy entropy low (high sigma_bar from reduced visibility), producing steady, low-variance throttle and steer outputs.
 Route CTE stays within the corridor throughout.

-**Demo 3 — Curved road, near-zero visibility.** The ego handles a sharp curve under dense fog with near-zero forward visibility.
+**Video 03: Curved road, near-zero visibility.** The ego handles a sharp curve under dense fog with near-zero forward visibility.
 Rising epistemic uncertainty from the critic ensemble suppresses exploration, causing the agent to decelerate and tighten steering gradually rather than commit to an aggressive line — the cautious behaviour predicted by beta(sigma_bar) = beta0 * (1 - sigma_bar).

 ---